 Things to Know Before Buying a Detail Sander

-If you need to prepare the surface of a piece of furniture, remove paint from a windowsill or get the varnish off an old bookcase, you’ll need the best detail sander you can get your hands on.
-Excellent for getting into those difficult places that other sanders can’t reach, you’ll thank me you picked the right one.
+If you need to prepare the surface of a piece of furniture, remove paint from a window sill or get the varnish off an old bookcase, you’ll need the best detail sander you can get your hands on.
+Detail sanders are excellent for getting into those difficult places that other sanders can’t reach, you’ll thank me you picked the right one.

 Understanding Sanding Power